anton-ryden/LLMSecCode/README.md

 pip install -r requirements.txt
 ```

-However some of the dependencies might need to be installed in another way for certain CUDA or Rocm support.
+However some of the dependencies might need to be installed in another way to get CUDA or Rocm support.
 ## Usage
 Here is an example of how to run the program
 ```